nehcgnak/CrackingMachineLearningInterview/README.md

         (i.e. commonly mislabeling one as another).
 ![](https://www.unite.ai/wp-content/uploads/2019/12/Preventive_Medicine-e1576294312614.png)

-#### Which Algorithms are High Biased Algorithms?
+#### Which algorithms are high niased algorithms?
         Bias is the simplifying assumptions made by the model to make the target function easier to approximate.
         1) High bias algorithms are most probably Linear Algorithm, which are concerned with linear relationships or linear distancing.
 Examples are
         2) Linear, Logistic or Linear Discrimenant Analysis.

-#### Which Algorithms are High and low Variance Algorithms?
+#### Which algorithms are high and low variance algorithms?
         Variance is the amount that the estimate of the target function will change given different training data

-        1) High Variance Algorithms are Decision Trees, K Nearest Neigbours and SVMs
+        1) High variance algorithms are Decision Trees, K Nearest Neigbours and SVMs
-        2) Low Variance Algorithms are Linear Regression, Logistic Regression and LDA's
+        2) Low variance algorithms are Linear Regression, Logistic Regression and LDA's

-#### Why are the above algorithms are High biased or high variance?
+#### Why are the above algorithms are high biased or high variance?
         Linear machine learning algorithms often have a high bias but a low variance.
         Nonlinear machine learning algorithms often have a low bias but a high variance.

-#### What are root case of Prediction Bias?
+#### What are root case of prediction bias?
         Possible root causes of prediction bias are:

         1) Incomplete feature set